xeejin/xeejin/README.md

-- 💞️ How to reach me: heezeenee@gmail.com
-- 😄 Fun fact: I love your dog

 ## 🏃 Experience
 - (- 2021) Majored in english literature (bachelor)
 - (2021 - 2022) Gyeonggido Office of Education : government administrator